 About Dr Liz Kirkland

 I worked as a Clinical Psychologist and in the NHS from 1991 till 2013, attaining consultant level in 2002 and then in private practice until 2017.
 I have a wealth of experience helping children, young people, and their families with psychological, emotional, behavioural, developmental and relationship problems.
 Although child and family work was my main specialty I have also worked in the field of Adult Mental Health.
 Having taken early retirement to live in France and having used this time as one of retreat and reflection, I am now once more offering consultations, this time online and by phone.
+Please note, I am only offering my services to over 18s given the remote nature of the work and the necessity to be linked in with school, wider family and other local child services at times.

 Credentials and qualifications